design-first/system-designer-documentation/docs/Export a System.md

 [System Runtime](https://system-runtime.github.io) will install the system and run it.

-### Use this JSON in an ES6 web application
+### Use this JSON in a web application

-* copy the JSON file you get from the export into your existing ES6 web application
+* copy the JSON file you get from the export into your existing web application
 * add [System Runtime](https://designfirst.io/systemruntime/) to your application:

 ```shell